faisaljubayer/100Percent-PureCSS-Images/README.md

-# My Pure CSS images
+# 100% Pure CSS Images
 Pure CSS images you can use in your website or apps !

 ### Here's the list of the pure css images this repo includes: